LeChatP/RootAsRole/ebpf/README.md

 WARNING: CAP_SYS_ADMIN is rarely needed and can be very dangerous to grant
 ```

+his is an interesting example because the command has not been terminated by the kernel because it doesn't have the necessary capabilities.
+However, the kernel doesn't deliver the content asked by the command cat because it doesn't have the necessary capabilities.
 We can see that the command output successfuly without permission denied.
-But adresses are all in 0, it isn't the use case that we want.
-Also we can see for this example that fork() is asking for CAP_SYS_ADMIN so, by default we don't give cap_sys_admin to a new role.
-So let's try a new role with cap_syslog :
+But adresses are all in 0.
+So we shall try to understand what kind of capablities we need.
+By using capable tool, we figure out that we need cap_sys_admin and cap_sys_log.
+As we told before, we will not use cap_sys_admin because it is not probably needed, so we will try only with cap_syslog.

 ```Xml
     <role name="stacktrace">